Glen412710/U13A2_Glen/README.md

 I have made the Background blue and the nav bar a darker gray.

+The reason why i have made this design because:
++ Is to show the buyers to find the best phones to choose the best phone from the websit.
++ To atract buyer that are interested in phones.
++ To look more professional and interesting.
++ Easy to navigate to other pages.
++ Easy to access for customers to buy.
++ Using more Images to attract customers than text.
++ using some text to describe products or about the company.
++ Interactive pictures on the homepage, Brand/phones page and Accessories page.

 ##### Design B

 With this Design i have made it more Brighter than the over Design to more it look more happyer.